-Draw up a list of income/expense items and put them in categories
+- Draw up a list of income/expense items and put them into categories

-Question (@MattMaxx_U): How can you cultivate the habit of saving even when you know your monthly expenses overwhelm your income?
+Question 11 (@MattMaxx_U) – How can you cultivate the habit of saving even when you know your monthly expenses overwhelm your income?

 @yinkanubi: If your monthly expenses overwhelm income, it means you might be living above your means.
 It means you are borrowing from next month’s pay to make ends meet.
 First things first, re-appraise and identify what you can cut.
 Make the decision.
 Don’t hesitate.

-Question (@a_dayomoshood): #5DaysofPersonalFinance how easy is it for one to save for the future when before one get funded, there’s a list of important things to do with the funds?
+Question (@a_dayomoshood) – #5DaysofPersonalFinance how easy is it for one to save for the future when before one gets funded, there’s a list of important things to do with the funds?

 @yinkanubi: There will always be a list of important things to do with funds.
 Ever heard of the Parkinson’s Law says — that expenses always rise to meet income?
 Savings (with an investment mindset) can actually put you in a better position to do those important things #5DaysofPersonalFinance

 So we wished today’s session would not end!
-Words are not enough to appreciate @yinkanubi for allowing us to draw from his wealth of wisdom.
+Words are not enough to appreciate Yinka Ogunnubi for allowing us to draw from his wealth of wisdom.
 Gracias!
 We believe much has been learnt today!